March Madness 2018: Updated NCAA Tournament bracket projections

 (* First Four teams)

-Need to know: The selection committee tells us all that time that everything matters, that games in November and December count.
+Need to know: Any resume conversation about Oklahoma (5-11 road/neutral) has to start with the selection committee's Top-16 seeds reveal on Feb.
+11. Even though the Sooners had lost six of eight at that point, they were still the No. 16 overall seed, based mostly on the strength of their six Q1 victories.
+Well, they still have the six Q1 wins (including KU at home, at Wichita State and at TCU), and if that was good enough for a No. 4 seed with eight losses on Feb.
+11, surely that's good enough to still get an at-large bid with 13 losses on March 11, right?
+It's hard to know whether this will matter or not, but of Texas' 14 losses, four came in overtime (Duke, Gonzaga, Texas Tech and Baylor) and five others were by seven points or fewer.
+The selection committee tells us all that time that everything matters, that games in November and December count.
 Arizona State (7-7 road/neutral) will provide an excellent litmus test.
-The Sun Devils beat two likely No. 1 seeds, winning at Kansas — a Herculean task for a non-conference opponent — and beat Xavier on a neutral court, and they also topped Kansas State and St. John's, before injuries derailed the Johnnies.
+The Sun Devils beat two possible No. 1 seeds, winning at Kansas — a herculean task for a non-conference opponent — and beat Xavier on a neutral court, and they also topped Kansas State and St. John's, before injuries derailed the Johnnies.
 Yes, they've faltered down the stretch, but does non-conference matter or not?
 We'll find out.
-Let's begin by pointing out that Florida State had an awful NC SOS (321) and went 7-9 away from home.
-That's … not great.
-But, the Seminoles have six Q1 wins — vs. UNC, Clemson and Miami at home, at Florida, Louisville and Virginia Tech.
-That's pretty solid.
-The selection committee goes through what they call a "scrub," a process that basically is a deeper look at each team's resume.
-Alabama will benefit from a scrub, with those six Q1 wins and four more Q2 wins; seven of those wins are against likely NCAA Tournament teams, and it's hard to look at a resume like that and conclude the Crimson Tide (6-9 road/neutral) doesn't belong in the big dance.
-That scrub isn't going to be favorable for USC (10-5 road/neutral); the Pac-12 has four other possible at-large teams (Arizona, UCLA, Arizona State and Washington) and the Trojans went 0-5 against those teams.
+A resume scrub isn't going to be favorable for USC (11-7 road/neutral); the Pac-12 has three other possible at-large teams (Arizona, UCLA and Arizona State) and the Trojans went 0-4 against those teams.
 Yeah.
-Their best wins are against bubble teams Middle Tennessee and Utah.
+Their best wins are against bubble teams Middle Tennessee, Utah and New Mexico State.
 Yikes.

 Rest of the bracket